Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/extract_vocabulary/wiki_pages_based_vocab/README.md

 ### main_get_default_by_project.py

-Allows to create a vocabulary from only elements downloaded an created by coproximity_create_vocabulary.download_wikipedia.get_pages_views.main_downloader_wiki ,for any project whose data were downloaded and processed.
+Allows to create a vocabulary from only elements downloaded and created by coproximity_create_vocabulary.download_wikipedia.get_pages_views.main_downloader_wiki ,for any project whose data were downloaded and processed.

 ### main_wikititle_en.py